-- growing (bullish) trend – a series of successive higher peaks (HH – Higher Highs) and higher lows (HL – Higher Lows)
+- upward (bullish) trend – A series of higher highs and higher lows

 Figure shows an example of the bullish trend on the graph line.
 Price in subsequent periods rises and falls, but holds the previously discussed factors influencing the occurrence of an uptrend.
 Each successive low is ranked higher than the previous (HL), as well as each of the consecutive high (HH).